How To Edit Your WordPress User Profile

 - About Yourself

-Let’s now go through each of these sections below …
+Let’s now go through each of these sections …

 1 – Accessing Your Profile

-As mentioned previously, you can always access your profile area by clicking on the “Howdy, User Name” section, which is displayed in the top right hand side of the screen, and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile from the dashboard menu.
+As we’ve already described, you can always access your profile page by clicking on your username, which is displayed on the top right hand side of the screen, and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile from the dashboard menu.

 Profile > Personal Options